-In Blue Class, we are taught by Ms Bames and Mrs Cresswell.
-Our Learning Journey for this term is Cocoa Loco!
+In Blue Class, we are taught by Ms Bames who is supported by Mrs Da Silva.
+Our Learning Journey for this term is Africa!

 All of our subjects are meaningfully and creatively linked together through our Learning Journey.

 At Ashperton, we learn French across KS2.
 We link this closely with our Learning Journey.
-Therefore, in Blue Class this term, we will be learning vocabulary related to food and clothing.
+Therefore, in Blue Class this term, we will be learning vocabulary related to animals.
 We will also continue to develop our basic skills in greetings, key phrases and classroom instructions.
 We will find out about colonisation in Africa and how French came to be spoken in many countries across the continent.

 Art and Design

 This term we will be experimenting with pointilism, oil pastels and marbling to create beautiful pictures of the animals we are studying.

 There are lots of exciting opportunities for great writing this term.
 Initially, we are writing recounts followed by a 'speaking and listening' based unit on the Anansi folktales inspired by a guest speaker who lived in Ghana for many years.